-- discuss and apply the conceptual and regulatory frameworks for financial reporting; - account for transactions in accordance with International Accounting Standards; - · analyse and interpret financial statements of single entities and groups; and - prepare and present financial statements for single entities and business combinations in accordance with International Financial Reporting Standards.
+- discuss and apply the conceptual and regulatory frameworks for financial reporting; - account for transactions in accordance with International Accounting Standards: - analyse and interpret financial statements of single entities and groups; and - prepare and present financial statements for single entities and business combinations in accordance with International Financial Reporting Standards.

-- The student will receive a certificate of attendance (and not a certificate of competence) as this SLP is to prepare students to write the relevant ACCA exam, of which the student needs to register for separate to this SLP. - Blackboard assessments will be set by UJ and ACCA student portal practice assessments will be set by ACCA.
+- The student will receive a certificate of attendance (and not a certificate of Competency) as this SLP is to prepare students to write the relevant ACCA exam, of which the student needs to register for separately to this SLP. - Moodle Learner Management System (LMS) assessments will be set by UJ and ACCA student portal practice assessments will be set by ACCA.